CS-Swansea/cs-swansea.github.io/_posts/2014-02-26-using-xeon-phi.md

 ### 2. Install Git

 This can be any version you like, on Windows I highly recommend the [Github for Windows](http://windows.github.com/) app.
-That being said, said for setting up a new project on Windows you'll still need the Cygwin & MSysGit tools so you can run Bash Scripts.
+That being said, for setting up a new project on Windows you'll still need the Cygwin & MSysGit tools so you can run Bash Scripts.

 ### 3 & 4.
 Install Cygwin & MSysGit